hmrc/vat-service-guide/old/process-steps.html.md

   * sign in with each Government Gateway ID that is currently used to access HMRC online services.
 If an agent currently has ten Government Gateway IDs they must do this ten times.
   * submit their firm's SA or CT UTR and agent reference number.
 This links existing VAT clients linked to a particular Government Gateway ID to the new Agent services account.

-We encourage software developers to ensure their agency customers are aware of the service and give links to more information.
+We encourage software developers to ensure their agency businesses or agents are aware of the service and give links to more information.

 1. Agent starts journey to to add existing clients
 2. Agent signs in to Government Gateway account with agent credentials for existing clients